How does power yoga build strength differently than weights?

 • Low Lunge to High Lunge transitions — trains hip flexor strength and kinetic chain coordination through controlled movement

-Stage 3: Advanced Load and Complexity (Week 12 and beyond)
+Stage 3: Advanced load and complexity (Week 12 and beyond)

 • Full Chaturanga Dandasana — full bodyweight eccentric pressing demand through the complete lowering phase